Skip to main content

 What Does Genetic Engineering Mean?

-Genetic engineering is the process of modifying an organism's DNA.
-DNA functions as a set of biological instructions for all living organisms, guiding how plants, animals, and humans grow and function.
-By altering DNA, scientists can develop faster-growing crops, disease-resistant animals, and innovative medicines to treat a wide range of illnesses.
+Genetic engineering refers to the deliberate modification of an organism's DNA to alter its biological characteristics.
+DNA acts as a set of instructions for life, guiding the growth, development, and functioning of all living organisms.
+By manipulating DNA, scientists can develop crops that grow faster and resist disease, animals with improved traits, and innovative medicines designed to treat a wide range of health conditions.

 What Is Genetic Engineering, and How Does It Work?

 Among the most widely used techniques are recombinant DNA technology and gene cloning.
-These approaches have significantly advanced medicine, agriculture, and modern biotechnology.
+These methods allow genes from different organisms to be combined or replicated, creating organisms with desired characteristics for medicine, agriculture, and biotechnology.

 Technology for Recombinant DNA